playcanvas/playcanvas-sync/README.md

 create, run `pcwatch` with environment (or `.pcconfig`) variables `PLAYCANVAS_DRY_RUN` and `PLAYCANVAS_VERBOSE` set to `1`, and create/edit some files.

-`pcwatch` output will show file system events as they happen, and which of them will be filtered out by your current `PLAYCANVAS_BAD_FILE_REG` and `PLAYCANVAS_BAD_FOLDER_REG`.
+`pcwatch` output will show all file system events as they happen, and which of them will be filtered out by your current `PLAYCANVAS_BAD_FILE_REG` and `PLAYCANVAS_BAD_FOLDER_REG`.